-Individual schools will still set their own budgets with assistance from the MAT.
+Individual schools will still set their own budgets with support, guidance and challenge from the MAT to ensure that plans are able to deliver strong outcomes for pupils.
 Budgets will need to be signed off by the school's Local Academy Board, and then the MAT Board, prior to formal submission to the EFA.
-The MAT does not wish to pool academy budgets therefore each school will receive their own funding, minus the agreed 5% contribution.